Famous Monuments of Croatia 2019

-Located in the very center of the widely famous Diocletian’s Palace in Split this monument is regarded to be one of the oldest if not the oldest Catholic cathedral still in use.
+Saint Duje, located in the very center of the widely famous Diocletian’s Palace in Split.
+This monument is regarded to be one of the oldest if not the oldest Catholic cathedral still in use.
 The bell tower being named after Saint Domnius, a Croatian patron saint who was a 3-rd century Bishop of Salona.
 One of the more interesting things would have to be that you can climb up to the top of the Bell tower (for a small fee that is) from where you will have a stunning view of the entire Diocletian’s Palace.

 The Pula Arena is the name of the amphitheatre located in well Pula of course 🙂